hrntsm/Tunny-docs/faqs/faq/index.md

 Instead of LHS, Tunny supports QMC.
 It is known that QMC samples more uniformly than LHS for a smaller number of samples.
 See [this paper](https://arxiv.org/abs/1505.02350) for more details.

+## How can I optimize for the same settings as Wallacei?

+Wallacei uses the following algorithm

+- Optimization method: NSGA-II
+- Crossover: SBX crossover
+- Mutation: Polynomial mutation

+Tunny uses BLX-α crossover and Uniform mutation by default, so you can make the same settings by changing the values from the settings section.